An elementary proof of the local Kronecker-Weber theorem: Proof of the local Kronecker--Weber theorem

-Following the structure described above, the first step is the base case, i.e., classifying the (compositum of the) $C_p$-extensions of $K$ that are abelian over $\Q_p$.
-By Kummer theory, the $C_p$-extensions of $K$ are in a one-to-one correspondence with the 1-dimensional $\F_p$-subspaces of $K^\times/K^{\times p}$.
-For $p=2$, all these subspaces will trivially give rise to an extension that is abelian over $\Q_2$.
-The case $p>2$ will require some more care.
-In particular, it requires a careful consideration of the action of $\sigma$ on the elements of the higher unit groups of $K$, as summarized in the next lemma.
+Kummer theory thus tells us that the $C_p$-extensions of $K$ are in a one-to-one correspondence with the 1-dimensional $\IF_p$-subspaces of $K^\times/K^{\times p}$.
+When $p>2$, however, not all such extensions are necessarily abelian over $\IQ_p$.
+Determining which of these $C_p$-extensions remain abelian over $\IQ_p$ requires an analysis of the action of $\sigma$ on elements of the higher unit groups of $K$, as summarised in the next lemma.